starknet-io/starknet.js/www/guides/connect_account.md

 sidebar_position: 4
 ---

-# 🔌 Connect an existing wallet :
+# 🔌 Connect an existing account :
-Once your provider initialized,you can connect an existing wallet.
+Once your provider initialized,you can connect an existing account.
 You need 2 data :
-- the address of the wallet
+- the address of the account
-- the private key of this wallet
+- the private key of this account
 ```typescript
 import { Account, ec, Provider } from "starknet";
 ```